alibaba/PhotonLibOS/README.md

 See the [simple example](examples/simple/simple.cpp) about how to write a Photon program.

-See the full test code of [echo server](examples/perf/net-perf.cpp).
-It also illustrates how to enable multi-core.
+See the full test code of Photon [echo server](examples/perf/net-perf.cpp).

 ## Build